 South Africa is one of the world’s most unequal countries.
-Abject poverty is pervasive, and a widening gap between the rich and poor permeates society.
-With over 7 million people living with HIV, the country has the biggest HIV epidemic in the world.
-In the townships of Port Elizabeth, entrenched disparities amplify even further.
-These underdeveloped settlements—an enduring reminder of apartheid’s systemic segregation—are home to some of the most impoverished communities in the world.
-The region has the highest infant mortality rate in South Africa.
-An estimated 78% of children live in poverty, 40% of students do not graduate from high school, and youth unemployment hovers as high as 80%.
-Due to the absence of opportunities, families face deep-rooted barriers to healthy and stable lives, but Ubuntu has professionalized a grassroots service delivery model that places communities on a pathway out of poverty.
-Shifting away from traditional development approaches that focus on one-off interventions, Ubuntu implements an integrated, long-term strategy to sustainably break the cycle of poverty.
+Abject poverty is pervasive, particularly among the country’s black population, and a widening gap between the rich and poor permeates society.
+In the townships of Gqeberha, entrenched disparities are amplified even further.
+These underdeveloped settlements—an enduring reminder of apartheid’s systemic segregation—are home to some of the most impoverished communities in the country with an estimated 78% of children living in poverty.
+The region has the highest infant mortality rate in South Africa and a 34.5% HIV prevalence rate.
+The education system is broken: 40% of students do not pass high school, leading to a youth unemployment rate of 80%.
+One out of three women is a victim of gender-based violence, and the HIV incidence among women is twice as high as men.
+Due to the absence of opportunities, families face deep-rooted barriers to healthy and stable lives.

-- In a region where 1 out of 3 pregnant mothers is HIV-positive, 100% of HIV-positive expectant mothers at Ubuntu give birth to healthy, virus-free babies.
-Toddlers are then enrolled in their Early Childhood Development program, and 100% of them graduate from the program prepared for primary school and having attained age-appropriate developmental milestones.
+- In a region where 1 out of 3 pregnant mothers is HIV-positive, 100% of HIV-positive expectant mothers at Ubuntu give birth to healthy HIV-negative babies

-- HIV-positive clients at Ubuntu’s clinic adhere to their treatment plans at a rate of 91%, compared to that of 57% in the townships.
+- HIV-positive clients at Ubuntu’s clinic adhere to their treatment plans at a rate of 92%, compared 57% in the townships

 - 68% of out-of-school youth secure rewarding employment through Ubuntu’s Job Skills Training program